TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/WhatsNew/Index.rst

 ^^^^^^^^^^

-This version of the TSconfig Reference was updated for TYPO3 CMS version 6.0.
+This version of the TSconfig Reference was updated for TYPO3 CMS version 6.1.

-For TYPO3 6.0 the User TSconfig setting options.pageTree.backgroundColor has been added: It allows different background colors for page tree branches.
-Additionally the options pageTree.showPathAboveMounts and pageTree.doktypesToShowInNewPageDragArea have been appended.
+For TYPO3 6.1 the Page TSconfig property noExportRecordsLinks has been added.

-The description of some properties has been added or updated.
+Since TYPO3 6.0 the property mod.SHARED.colPos_list has been removed.
+Use instead Backend Layouts (see example here :ref:`example_for_backend_layout`).

 .. figure:: ../../Images/manual_html_m3858f798.png
    :alt: Blue world icon